Skip to content

 """Check if the retry attempts have been exhausted."""

-return self.attempts_made >= self.total
+if self.attempts_made >= self.total:

 is_retry(method, status_code, has_retry_after)